MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/howto-upgrade.md

 ---
-title: Upgrade cluster - Hyperscale (Citus) - Azure Database for PostgreSQL
+title: Upgrade cluster - Azure Cosmos DB for PostgreSQL
 description: This article describes how you can upgrade PostgreSQL and Citus in Azure Cosmos DB for PostgreSQL. ms.author: jonels
 author: jonels-msft